Avoid Common Property Deed Mistakes in Texas

 • Warranty Deed: Provides the buyer with maximum protection, guaranteeing no outstanding claims or liabilities on the property.

 • Quitclaim Deed: Transfers the seller’s interest in the property without warranties, commonly employed for inter-family transfers.
+However, Texas law generally discourages quitclaims due to their impact on title insurance and potential legal complications.

 • Special Purpose Deeds: Used for specific situations, like deeds of trust or executor’s deeds required for settling estates.